 Volcanica Medium Roast Sumatra Mandheling Coffee Beans aren’t your typical arabica beans.
 These are Sumatran whole beans, which offer low acidity and a rich, heavy body.
 The flavor has notes of brown sugar, wine, and dried fruit.
 The beans are grown in volcanic soil that’s mineral-rich.
 It’s also organic and fair-trade certified, so you can be sure you’re getting a pesticide- and chemical-free product as well as an ethical one.
 This makes a delicious cup of chocolatey, rich coffee.

 The only con with this brand is that it’s pricey; but honestly, we feel that it’s worth it for the price.
-And did we mention that you can currently save 15% on your order?
-Just enter code CA22 at checkout!
+Plus, you can save 12% with code AFFECTION12.

 All in all, we feel that this is by far the best medium roast coffee beans available this year.